Josh Jung Player Props: Rangers vs. Athletics

 Josh Jung At The Plate

-- Jung has driven in a run in five games this season (27.8%), including two games with multiple runs batted in.
+- Jung has driven in a run in six games this year (31.6%), including three games with more than one RBI (15.8%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.